bernie-skipole/pi02/README.md

 This project uses the Waitress Python web server, and requires the package 'python3-waitress' to be installed.

+**Installation with manual start**

+Download the latest version of the tar file from the Downloads section, and uncompress it into a directory of your choice.

+Within the directory, use python3 to run the file:

+python3 \_\_main\_\_.py

+and this will run the web server on port 8000.
+Try the above with the -h option for further help.

 **Installation with automatic boot up**

 Download the latest version of the tar file from the Downloads section, and uncompress it into /opt, creating directory: